kyma-incubator/compass/docs/kyma-environment-broker/02-01-architecture.md

     a.
 KEB sends a request to Hydra to refresh the OAuth token, if needed.

     b.
-KEB passes the OAuth token through Gateway to Director.
+KEB passes the OAuth token to Director through Gateway.

     c.
 Director returns the Dashboard URL to KEB through Gateway.
 The Dashboard URL is the URL to the newly created cluster.